 Enterprise Asset Management: A Basic Definition

-Enterprise asset management software helps businesses get an overview of their assets and their infrastructure.
-From commission to procurement and design, through to how something operates, is maintained, disposed, or replaced.
+Enterprise asset management software helps businesses get a holistic overview of their asset base and infrastructure.
+From design, procurement, and commissioning, through to operation and maintenance, then disposal or replacement: the EAM captures it all.

-To get a sense of how popular these systems are, the EAM system market is predicted to grow by 17% between 2020 and 2030 from $5.6 billion to more than $21 billion.
+To get a sense of EAM system reach, the global market is predicted to grow by 17% between 2020 and 2030 from $5.6 billion to more than $21 billion.

 Why Is EAM Important?

-If you’re concerned about your organization’s ROI and want to ensure your assets are correctly tracked, assessed, managed, and optimized, working with an EAM system can help with that.
+If you’re focused on return on investment (ROI) and want to ensure your assets are tracked, analyzed, managed, and optimized, an EAM system can facilitate that.

-It automates asset management workflows, making them easy to access and audit.
-You can also see repair history, energy consumption, purchase orders, audit trails, and asset lifecycle costs from one centralized place.
+Automate your asset management workflows, and make them easy to access and audit.
+Then monitor asset energy consumption, purchase orders, audit trails, and asset lifecycle costs.

 Track Your Assets